Updated Oct. 23, 2020

 On March 19, 2020, the Province of New Brunswick declared a state of emergency in the province due to the COVID-19 pandemic.
 The state of emergency remains in effect.

-- The campus is closed to the public.
-Buildings are now open for students, faculty, and staff ONLY, during limited hours.
+- Campus buildings remain open students, faculty, staff, and approved visitors and vendors only, during limited hours.
 See building hours for more information.

-Students arriving to Sackville from the Atlantic provinces (New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland & Labrador) and those regions of Quebec named in the province's mandatory order will not be required to self-isolate upon arrival, provided they have not travelled outside the exempted regions in the previous 14 days.
+- Anyone arriving to Sackville from the Atlantic provinces (New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland & Labrador) will not be required to self-isolate upon arrival, provided they have not travelled outside the exempted regions in the previous 14 days.